-Rev. Claris Edwin Silcox has accepted the call of the Church-in-the-Gardens and will become the pastor on March I. When Dr. Nehemiah Boynton heard this news he said: "I have known Mr. Silcox since his seminary days.
+Rev. Claris Edwin Silcox has accepted the call of the Church-in-the-Gardens and will become the pastor on March I When Dr. Nehemiah Boynton heard this news he said:

+have known Mr. Silcox since his seminary days.
 He is one of the rising, promising young men in our Christian fellow-ship.
 He has not turned his study into an office, and therefore has a real message for his people.
-His interests are so wide has a real message for his people.
-His interests are so wide and comprehensive that he is a man of today; his social qualities are so unusual that he will be a friend to all, and Will be welcome in parish homes and in business offices. . . .
-I congratulate the church most heartily upon securing this genuine man and earnest Christian minister to be the leader of this prophetic church."
+His interests are so wide and comprehensive that he is a man of today; his social qualities are so unusual that he will be a friend to all, and will be welcome in parish homes and in business offices.

+I congratulate the church most heartily upon securing the genuine man and earnest Christian minister to be the leader of this prophetic church."

 Mr. Silcox is a Canadian, and graduated from the University of Toronto in 1908.
-He served as general secretary of the Christian Association of Brown University with eminent success, and at that time secured a master's degree from Brown.
-While a student at the Andover Theological Seminary, Brown.
+He served as general secretary of the Christian Association of Brown University with eminer success, and at that time secured a master's degree from Brown.
 While a student at the Andover Theological Seminary, in Cambridge, he was associate pastor of the Central Church in Boston, after which he became pastor of the United Con-gregational Church at Newport, filling that post with rare leadership.
 Since that time he has been pastor of the First Church, Fairfield, Ct.
 It is with the greatest reluctance that the members of this church relinquished him so that he can come here.
-He has the qualities of mind and heart for this im-portant place.
+He has the qualities of mind and heart for this im portant place.
 He not only appreciates music, but is a gifted musician.
-Mrs. Silcox and the two little girls complete the family group which will occupy the Manse family group which will occupy the Manse.
+Mrs. Silcox and the two little girls complete the family group which will occupy the Manse.